yao-zhao/EDGAN/README.md

 - output captions for mscoco

 ## major
+- debug wgan
+- debug second stage gan
-- train classification
+- train classification (takes long, should do it in caffe)
-- generate classification map
+- generate classification map (try use ground truth)
 - new piplines for 3 stage gan inputs
 - write up 3 stage gan
 - train 3 stage gan